- The type of personal data we may collect from you

 The security of your data is important to us and we will, therefore, only transfer your data to such third parties if:

-- we have previously informed you that this will happen through disclosures or agreement, and we have your consent to do;
+- we have previously informed you that this will happen through disclosures or agreement

-- only transferring your personal data to countries which have been deemed to provide an adequate level of protection for personal data by the European Commission;
+- only transferring your personal data to countries which have been deemed to provide an adequate level of protection for personal data by the Secretary of State; or

-- where your data will be transferred outside of the EEA, entering into specific contractual terms which have been approved by the European Commission and which give personal data the same protection as within the EEA; or
+- where your data will be transferred outside of those countries, entering into specific contractual terms which have been approved by the ICO and Secretary of State and which give personal data the same protection as within the UK.

 Whenever fraud prevention agencies transfer your personal data outside of the European Economic Area, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the European Economic Area.
 They may also require the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing.